What WMT says

 (*our ski shop partners in Chamonix will offer delegates highly competitive rental rates on all skis)

-We estimate that this programme is valid for at least 12 CPD hours.
+We estimate that this programme is valid for up to 20 CPD hours.

 This course on Facebook